Below are a number of useful websites for families, including information about specialist equipment, support groups and key information.

 To apply for hours which can be used as day respite, you must currently be receiving DLA or PIP for your child/young person.
 The only respite service available without funding is for children with life limiting disabilities.

 Respite hours can be used for a befriender (up to 97 hours) or as direct payments to activities.
-Follow this link to see the list of activities you can use your funding for.
+Explore activities you can use your funding for.

 When you apply for respite, you will be offered a package of 24 hours, you can appeal this, and an assessment will be done, and you will then receive between 24 – 300 hours.